Korčula: Middle Ages

 In the 6th century it came under Byzantine rule.
 The Great Migrations of the 6th and 7th centuries brought Slavic invasions into this region.
-Along the Dalmatian coast the Slavic peoples poured out of the interior and seized control of the area where the Neretva River enters the Adriatic, as well as the island of Korčula (Corcyra), which protects the river mouth.
-The Christianisation of the Croats began in the 9th century, but the early Croatian rural inhabitants of the island may well have fully accepted Christianity only later; in the early Middle Ages the Croatian population of the island was grouped with the pagan Narentines or Neretvians, who quickly learned maritime skills in this new environment and became known as pirates.
+Along the Dalmatian coast the Slavic peoples including the Croats poured out of the interior and seized control of the area of the Neretva Delta, as well as the island of Korčula, which protects the river mouth.
+The Christianisation of the Croats began in the 9th century, but the early Croatian rural inhabitants of the island may well have fully accepted Christianity only later; in the early Middle Ages the Croatian population of the island was grouped with the pagan Narentines or Neretvians, who quickly learned maritime skills in this new environment and became engaged in piracy against Venetian trade ships.

 Initially, Venetian merchants were willing to pay an annual tribute to keep their shipping safe from the infamous Neretvian pirates of the Dalmatian coast.
 After the 9th century, the island was briefly under nominal Byzantine suzerainty.
 In 998 the Principality of Pagania came under Venetian control.
 Doge Pietro II Orseolo launched a naval expedition along the coast and assumed the title Duke of Dalmatia.
-Afterwards Korčula came under the control of the Great Principality of Zahumlje.
+Afterwards Korčula came under the control of the Great Principality of Zachlumia.

-In the 12th century Korčula was conquered by a Venetian nobleman, Pepone Zorzi, and incorporated briefly into the Venetian Republic.
+In the 12th century Korčula was conquered by a Venetian nobleman, Pepone Zorzi, and incorporated briefly into the Republic of Venice.
 Around this time, the local Korčula rulers began to exercise diplomacy and legislate a town charter to secure the independence of the island, particularly with regard to internal affairs, given its powerful neighbors.

 The brothers of Stephen Nemanja, Miroslav and Stracimir, launched an attack on the island on 10 August 1184, raiding its fertile western part.
 The island's inhabitants called for help from the Republic of Ragusa (Dubrovnik), which in turn captured all of Stracimir's galleys.

 The Statute of Korčula was first drafted in 1214.
-It guaranteed the autonomy of the island, apart from her outside rulers: the semi-independent Grand Principality of Zahumlje, the Grand Principality of Serbia, and the Republics of Ragusa and Venice.
+It guaranteed the relative autonomy of the island against her outside rulers including the semi-independent Grand Principality of Zachlumia, the Grand Principality of Serbia, the Kingdom of Hungary-Croatia and the Republics of Ragusa and Venice.
 Captains were created for each of the island's five settlements for organized defence.
 Korčula had fewer than 2,500 inhabitants at that time.